andymason/blog/posts/2021-10-02-expanding-grid-columns.md

 **TLDR;** Use `minmax(0, 1fr)` in your `grid-template-columns` styles to prevent the expansion of grid columns.

-## What's the problem?
+## The problem

 When a child of a grid element expands past the fractional width of its containing columns, the columns expand to match the width of the child element.

-## Why is that a problem?
+## Why's that a problem?

-It's sometimes desirable for child of a grid to expand past the constraints of the grid, a common case for this is a full-width image within the body of an article.
+Sometimes it's desirable for child of a grid to expand past the constraints of the grid, a common case is a full-width image within the body of an article.
 The article body will have a `max-width` to prevent the line-length growing too large but the image needs to expand past that `max-width` to the edges of the viewport with a width of `100vw`.

 Grids with fractional column widths expand to the width of the child element when the child has a specified width, in this case the `100vw` width image expands the column to match `100vw` resulting in the image extending beyond the viewpoint and causing overflow scrolling.

-## Exploitation of the issue
+## Exploring the issue

 Below you can see an example of the issue.
 The parent container has a `max-width` of `100px` and a three column grid with each column having a width